MattMcFarland/reactathon/README.md

 ### Tested System Requirements
 - Mac OSX or Linux
 - Node.js v5.3.0
-- PhantomJS must be installed on local/server systems
 - Further testing needed to source our requirements

 ### Reactathon bells and whistles include: